 There was one and only one rule where the Easy-Bake Oven was concerned: PARENTAL SUPERVSION REQUIRED.

-I can’t remember where my parents had to go-I just remember feeling dizzy with excitement as I saw that opportunity had come calling.
-That, and a sense of danger knowing we didn’t have much time.
+I can’t remember where my parents had to go.
+I just remember feeling dizzy with excitement as I watched the family car pull out of the driveway, and saw that opportunity had come calling.
+I remember a sense of danger, too.
+Knowing we didn’t have much time.

-We worked quickly, (though I don’t recall accuracy being a priority)-measuring and stirring, and then laid out a dozen tiny cookies.
-The Easy-Bake Oven eagerly swallowed the miniature cookie sheet-and we waited, bursting with anticipation, for the few minutes it took to bake our illicit treats.
+We worked quickly-though I don’t recall accuracy being a priority-measuring and stirring, and then laid out a dozen tiny cookies.
+The Easy-Bake Oven eagerly swallowed the miniature cookie sheet, and we waited, anticipation high, during the few minutes it took to bake our illicit treats.

 I panicked!
 What were we going to do?
 Part of my original plan had been to eat every bit of the evidence (though at the time I don’t remember cutting the recipe in half, so we are talking hundreds of itty-bitty cookies between the two of us.)
 I took the first action that came to mind.
 I threw the cookies outside for the birds.

 I love birds.
-I enjoy watching them come and eat the food we provide for them.
+I enjoy watching them come and eat the bird seed we provide for them.
 But they let me down that day.
 Or maybe they had good intentions of coming to the rescue, but they just couldn’t seem to make any headway when they tried to eat our mistakes.
-And so there lay our cookies-out in the yard- in plain sight…
+And so there lay our cookies-out in the yard-in plain sight…

 Unless, of course, rocks are what you are shooting for…